Mortgages

 How to apply for a mortgage in the UAE

 To apply for a home loan, you can either approach banks directly or take advice from a mortgage broker.
-In the likes of Dubai and Abu Dhabi, you will also encounter comparison websites where you can weigh up deals from a range of lenders.
+For home finance in Dubai and Abu Dhabi, you will also encounter comparison websites where you can weigh up deals from a range of lenders.

 A mortgage broker can be a great asset for expat borrowers.
 They will be able to help you navigate the quirks of the local market and find you the right deal for your circumstances.
 Mortgage applications in the UAE are usually processed in the space of a few weeks.